The Library is committed to ensuring that all users are able to take full advantage of our facilities and services.

 Fixed and portable hearing induction loops are available in the Service Hall.
 Please inform a member of staff if you would like one used.

-We can provide a range of equipment including: height adjusted tables in the Middlesex Reading Rooms, orthopaedic chairs, desk Lamps, magnifying glass and writing slopes.
+We can provide a range of equipment including: height adjusted tables on the 4th and 5th floors and in the Middlesex Reading Rooms, orthopaedic chairs, desk Lamps, magnifying glass and writing slopes.

-Please ask staff at the Circulation Desk for further details.
+Please ask staff at the Service Desk for further details.

 Please note that your discussions with Library staff are confidential.
 However it may be necessary store information on your record (with your permission) or to share information with a third party in order to make adjustments to the service and to prevent you from repeatedly having to explain your needs to different staff.

-For general support in the Library ask at the Circulation Desk, or call 020 7862 8461 if you are outside the Library.
+For general support in the Library ask at the Service Desk, or call 020 7862 8460 if you are outside the Library.